jxmot/ESP8266-RCWL0516/README.md

 When the LED is off try waving your hand in front of the sensor (*the side with the components*) and the LED should light up and you should see `interr - ACTIVE` on the IDE console.
 Wait about 5 to 10 seconds and the LED should turn off and `interr - IDLE` will be seen on the console.

 # Code Details

+There are two methods of state-change detection in this sketch :

+* Polled - The input pin is read in the loop() function and if the current input state doesn't match the last changed state then announce the change and save the state.
+* Interrupt - There are two methods used here for invoking an input interrupt when the input state changes :
+    * Interrupt on a Level, toggle between levels on subsequent level changes.
+    * Interrupt on Change

 ## Polling for State Change